 Eating well plays an important role in determining how healthy you feel both physically and mentally.
 How you eat can make a huge impact on how you feel on a daily basis, influencing your emotional well-being, social support system, stress levels, and self-esteem.

-Many people believe that all the chemicals playing into our mood originates in the brain, but it was found that about 90% of your serotonin is produced in your gut!
+Many people believe that all the chemicals playing into our mood originate in the brain, but it was found that about 90% of your serotonin is produced in your gut!
 Serotonin is a chemical that influences your mood, sleep, memory, learning, appetite and digestion.
 It’s easy to see why it’s so important to give your body the nourishment it needs.

 Eating well provides you with the fuel you need for physical and mental energy.
 By providing yourself with the necessary vitamins, minerals, and nutrients; you enhance your immune function, stress response, and mood.